 From the signs I moved onto small furniture.
 The shelf pictured below has a twin.
 They are positioned at either side of my and my husband’s computer desk.
 This way we can display some of our geeky collectibles.
 I was so happy with how they turned out that I immediately moved on to creating a distressed wood finish console table to fit behind our sectional.

-For a more fun option add color like in this blue chair!
+Along with distressing furniture, I’ve started experimenting with colored stains and paints.
+For a fun option, add some color like in this blue chair.
 This one I finished up right before a family picnic!
 I arrived with blue paint still on my arms much to my son’s amusement.

 Distressing is very forgiving and great for beginners and established DIYers alike.
 Plus there are so many neat products readily available to help you achieve any look you desire.
 I know you are eager to try it out yourself, and it’s really simple once you get started!
 I’ve compiled some of my tips for making brand new lumber look distressed.